 Starter shingles can help save time with a roofing project because they eliminate the need to cut the shingles to size to create a starter row (the first row of shingles laid down).
 Starter shingles are usually manufacturer specific and are designed to work with different styles of shingles for a consistent appearance and excellent performance.

 Paragon Exteriors LLC Waukesha County And Milwaukee County’s Top Rated Roofing Contractor

 Are you looking to replace the asphalt roofing shingles on your residential structure?
 Whether you need to replace the roof on your single family home or a multi-family dwelling such as a townhome or a condo the team at Paragon Exteriors LLC has the experience and knowledge to replace asphalt shingle roofing systems of any size or slope.

 As factory certified installers we replace roofs to the manufacturers recommended specifications so our customers can have the peace of mind knowing their roof was installed correctly and will also carry the maximum available warranty.

 Paragon Exteriors LLC specializes in roof replacements using strip shingles (3 tab shingles), laminated shingles, and dimensional shingles.
 We provide roof replacement services throughout Waukesha County and Milwaukee County.

 If you’d like an estimate to replace your aging or leaking asphalt shingle roofing system please give us a call (262) 565-8282 or fill out or contact form and we’ll get right back to you.
-With our meet or price matching, lifetime workmanship warranty and superior customer experience you can’t go wrong when you choose Paragon.
+With our meet or price matching, 10 year workmanship warranty and superior customer experience you can’t go wrong when you choose Paragon.